anonrig/fast-querystring/README.md

 # fast-querystring

-Fast query-string parser to replace the legacy `node:querystring` parse & stringify functions.
+Fast query-string parser and stringifier to replace the legacy `node:querystring` module.

 ### Installation